DeadS3c/VirtualBoxArch/README.md

 # VirtualBoxArch
 Repository to build Arch Linux for Virtualbox automatically
+This is my main configuration and it makes use of a lot of vim keybindings, including the terminal.
+So if you are not comfortable with vim, maybe you should use another configuration

 # Installation
 **IMPORTANT**